Farmaan02/CivicSense/PR_DESCRIPTION.md

 - ✅ All tests pass in CI environment

 ### Docker Deployment
-- ✅ `docker build -t civicsense:latest .` succeeds
+- ✅ `docker build -t civicpulse:latest .` succeeds
 - ✅ `docker-compose up` boots app and mongo
 - ✅ API can connect to database in Docker environment